 - rounds: journey from one destination to the next:

 Heaney confesses contrition for his paltry contribution to what was to be their final meeting beside Delaney’s intensive-care bed.
 He became distracted by the flickering lights of the heart-monitor that pulled no punches as to the seriousness of the condition (stripped things naked).
 His perpetual repartee and wisecracks were overtaken by the display screen (my banter failed too early) and his parting feelings (guilty and empty, feeling I had said nothing) fell far short (broken … covenants … failed obligation) of what a dying friend deserved.
-The manner of their final moments brought no comfort (nothing to appease).
+Did the manner of their final moments, the poet wonders, bring Tom any comfort (nothing to appease?).

-He pays tribute to Delaney’s devotion to his trade (still-faced archaeology), his positive response to sour or routine religious iconography (small crab-apple physiognomies … carved heads), his fortitude (dig in, … hard place), his fastidious excavation (picking through) of the entrenched attitudes (muck of bigotry under the walls) and evidence of conflict (shards and Williamite cannon balls) that characterise more than three hundred years of Irish history.
+Delaney devoted himself to his calling (still-faced archaeology), responding positively to sour carved faces (small crab-apple physiognomies) of Celtic origin (high crosses) and the more sophisticated statuary (carved heads) of later Christian places of worship (abbeys).
+His calling explained his fortitude (dig in, … hard place), his fastidious excavation (picking through) of entrenched attitudes (muck of bigotry under the walls) and evidence of conflict (shards and Williamite cannon balls) that characterised more than three hundred years of Irish history.

 - screen: visual display of medical details;